Citizens on Patrol

 The Odessa Police Department provides our volunteers with uniforms and all required equipment.
 Volunteers must wear black pants, black socks, and black shoes that are not provided by the Police Department.
 We are issued a portable radio, a flashlight, and one 35 millimeter camera for each vehicle.
 The cameras are used to obtain photographic evidence of vehicles and license plates that are cited for illegally parking in disabled/handicap parking areas.

-The COP utilizes 2 Chevrolet Impalas which are marked "Citizens on Patrol."
-Each unit has a built in console with in-car radios.
-They have amber overhead visibars and are equipped with takedown and alley lights, as well as a spotlight.
+The COP utilizes 2 Chevrolet Tahoes, marked "Citizens on Patrol."
+Each unit has a built-in console with in-car radios.
+The Tahoes come equipped with amber overhead visibars, are takedown lights, alley lights, and spotlights.
 Other equipment includes:

 - AIDS bag